skylarweaver/front-end-afa/src/pages/donate.md

 templateKey: donate-page
 heading: Donate
 description: >-
-  Adventures for Alopecia is a 501(c)(3) nonprofit organization serving thecommunity of people affected by the autoimmune skin disease Alopecia.
+  Adventures for Alopecia is a nonprofit organization serving the community of people affected by the autoimmune skin disease Alopecia.
 We will

   achieve our mission through three main program areas: support, awareness, and